 Have a look at a short video below that tells a little of our story !

-Fig and the Bay is a Brand New Cafe opening this Spring 2018 in the Heritage bay estate, Corinella !!!
+Fig and The Bay is a Brand New Cafe that has Just Opened in the Heritage Bay Land estate, Corinella !!!

 Always Wanted to move to the Seaside?click below !